VACUMM/vacumm/doc/sphinx/source/user.install.installs.rst

 .............

 This installation puts the library within the python tree.
-The :program:`python` excutable must be the one provided by UV-CDAT (see :ref:`user.install.prereq`).
+The :program:`python` excutable must be the one provided by CDAT (see :ref:`user.install.prereq`).

 One compile and install VACUMM from the main directory of the package with::